craftercms/social-media-plugin/readme.md

-# Social Media Widget Plugin for Crafter CMS
+# Social Media Widget Plugin for CrafterCMS

 This is a plugin to add one or more social media links to your site.